zaphosting/docs/docs/dedicated-linux-lamp-stack.md

 ### Setting up PHP

-The final LEMP dependency is PHP and for nginx, this requires utilising an external program called `php-fpm` (PHP fastCGI process manager).
-Nginx would then be configured to pass requests to `php-fpm` before responding to requests later on when utilising server blocks.

-The following command installs the latest version of php-fpm alongside a PHP plugin for MySQL, to allow for Nginx to work with PHP and to allow PHP to use MySQL.
+The final LAMP dependency is PHP and this is quite simple to install.
+The following command installs PHP alongside a plugin for Apache and MySQL, to allow for Apache to work with PHP and to allow PHP to use MySQL.
 ```
-sudo apt install php-fpm php-mysql
+sudo apt install php libapache2-mod-php php-mysql
 ```

 Confirm that the installation was successful by checking the version.
 If you see a version output, this means that PHP is functioning correctly.